marijnh/Eloquent-JavaScript/02_program_structure.md

 {{if interactive

 If you create an infinite loop in one of the examples on these pages, you'll usually be asked whether you want to stop the script after a few seconds.
-If that fails, you will have to close the tab that you're working in, or on some browsers close your whole browser, to recover.
+If that fails, you will have to close the tab that you're working in to recover.

 if}}